chamaeleonidae/api/docs/concepts/errors.md

 }
 ```

-## HTTP Status 404
+## Status Code 404 :id=code-404

 Endpoint or Resource not found

-404's happen fo a couple of reasons:
+404's happen for a couple of reasons:

  - The URL was not pasted correctly from these docs.
 URLs have an environment specifier directly after the version, make sure to include this
  - A resource/collection you tried to access is not found for this Secret token